Minister of Defence (Hungary)

-The minister of defence of Hungary (Magyarország honvédelmi minisztere) is a member of the Hungarian cabinet and the head of the Ministry of Defence.
+The minister of defence of Hungary (Magyarország honvédelmi minisztere) is a member of the Government of Hungary and the head of the Ministry of Defence.
 The defence minister appoints the Chief of General Staff of the Hungarian Defence Forces.
-The current minister is Kristóf Szalay-Bobrovniczky.
+The current defence minister is Romulusz Ruszin-Szendi.

 The position was called People's Commissar of War (hadügyi népbiztos) during the Hungarian Soviet Republic in 1919 and Minister of War (hadügyminiszter) during two short periods of Hungarian history: at the time of the Hungarian Revolution of 1848 and during a very short chaotic term (less than two years) after World War I, when three political transformations took place.